 Given to Princess Anne of Orléans when she married her cousin, the Duke of Aosta, in 1927, early images show the Duchess wearing the antique foliate Tiara low across her forehead in the 1920s style, later wearing it atop her head in a more conventional style.
 The Tiara remained with the Duchess through the Duke’s command of the Italian forces in East Africa during World War II, and after his death as a prisoner of war in Kenya in 1942, when the title passed to his younger brother.
 The Dowager Duchess notably wore her Tiara at the Pre-Wedding Ball of her daughter, Princess Margherita of Savoy-Aosta and Archduke Robert of Austria in 1953 and Prince Alexander of Yugoslavia and Princess Maria Pia of Italy’s Pre-Wedding Gala in 1955.

-The Tiara was loaned to her daughter, Princess Margherita, married to the Archduke of Austria-Este, for the Wedding Ball of King Baudouin of Belgium in 1960, and also loaned to her cousin, Princess Maria Beatrice of Savoy, for the Wedding Gala of Prince Juan Carlos of Spain and Princess Sofia of Greece in 1962.
+The Tiara was loaned to her daughter, Princess Margherita, married to the Archduke of Austria-Este, for the Wedding Ball of King Baudouin of Belgium in 1960, and also loaned to her cousin, Princess Maria Beatrice of Savoy, for one of the Wedding Balls of Prince Juan Carlos of Spain and Princess Sofia of Greece in 1962, worn by her elder sister, Princess Maria Pia for the other Ball.
 The Tiara was inherited by Princess Margherita, Archduchess of Austria-Este after the Dowager Duchess’ death in 1986.